carolina-gil-balent/fce-practical-work-ll/README.md

 - Problems understing global stylesheet setup.
 Styling was not showing up when opening a new page, had to find and adjust link path to make it function correctly.
 - Problem fixed by adding "../" to exit public folder and find css folder.
 - AboutMe page first draft and general layout.
+- Degree page implemented using the suggested table structure.
+Table shows subjects divided by year along with their respective category.
+- Net page done including links to classmates' pages.
+- Final touches so the website is consistent and functional throughout all pages.

 ## License